 Configuring NetFlow settings with the vSphere web client

 - In the Networking tab in vSphere Client, navigate to the distributed switch you want to enable NetFlow for.

-- In the Actions menu, select Settings -> Edit Netflow.
+- Right click on the switch, select Settings -> Edit Netflow.

 - Set the collector address to the Faddom server and set the port number to 4739.

 - It is recommended to leave the Observation Domain ID empty.

 For additional information, please refer to the VMware documentation here.

 Setting up a Monitoring Policy for each relevant Distributed Port Group on the Distributed Switch

 Each Distributed port group should be configured to send monitoring data, which will be sent via the NetFlow settings described above.

 - For each distributed switch, right-click -> Distributed Port Group -> Manage Distributed Port Group

 - Select to edit the Monitoring policy, then click Next